 Not Understanding Instructions

 As in all things, communication between the designer and the client is critical.
-While it’s the prerogative of the client to provide clear and informative instructions, it’s the responsibility of the designer to ensure they understand those instructions, even if that requires additional queries sent to the client.
+While it’s the client’s prerogative to provide clear and informative instructions, it’s the designer’s responsibility to ensure they understand those instructions, even if that requires additional queries sent to the client.

 Staying In The Box